JSchrtke/structogen/README.md

 # struct-gen
-A generator for structograms(Nassi-Shneiderman-Diagrams), written in Go.
+A generator for structograms (Nassi-Shneiderman-Diagrams), written in Go.

+A collaborative project from students of CS on MMBBS